 - Accessories - some multi-tasking models come with food processing attachments or the option of buying extra accessories in the future.
 Extras like a timer, splashguard or flexible beater can make baking jobs easier and less messy.

 Prices can vary from as little as £60 to more than £800, but there's no need to spend vast amounts.
-We've found some decent stand mixers that don't cost the earth - check our stand mixer reviews to find the best option for your budget.
+We've found some decent stand mixers that don't cost the earth - check our to find the best option for your budget.

 We asked Which? members what problems they encountered with their mixers.
 The most common faults were: